xy2404/p8105_hw3_xy2404/Homework_3.md

 ![](Homework_3_files/figure-markdown_github/unnamed-chunk-8-1.png)

+I make the scatteplot for this question, the x-axis is Aisle\_ID and the y-axis is the number of order placed.
+This plot has shown there are two highest point.

 Make a table showing the most popular item aisles “baking ingredients”, “dog food care”, and “packaged vegetables fruits”
 -------------------------------------------------------------------------------------------------------------------------